QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 (Matthew 26:28, NIV [E])

-The Prepositional Audit [C]: The phrase “for the forgiveness of sins” uses the Greek preposition eis (εἰς).
-This is the same construction found in Acts 2:38 [E].
+Grammar note [C]: The phrase “for the forgiveness of sins” uses the Greek preposition eis.
+The same construction appears in Acts 2:38.

 - The Grammar Audit [C]: The phrase is grammatically linked to the participle "poured out" (ekchunnomenon), not to the command to "drink".